lgalaz/fullstack-javascript/next.js/Route_Handlers_API/explanation.md

 Route handlers can run on the Edge or Node.js runtimes depending on your configuration and APIs used.

+## When to Use a Separate Backend

+Next.js route handlers work well for simple backend-for-frontend use cases: auth callbacks, small CRUD endpoints, and aggregating data for pages.

+Consider a separate Node.js backend when server responsibilities grow beyond request/response handlers, such as:
+- long-running processes or background jobs
+- real-time connections (WebSockets, Socket.IO)
+- queues and worker orchestration
+- a shared API for multiple clients (web, mobile, internal services)
+- independent scaling and deployment of the API layer

+In those cases, a dedicated backend provides clearer layering, more reliable process control, and decoupled scaling from the UI.

 ## Interview Questions and Answers

 ### 1. Where do route handlers live in the App Router?